hacoo/framebooster/README.md

 a video, it will interpolate every other frame -- resulting in a video with the frame rate doubled.
 It is written in Python with OpenCV.

-If you're just interested in results, take a look in the example_outputs folder :)
+If you're just interested in results, take a look in the example_outputs folder.
+The results are fairly good, although some edge artifacts remain.
+Note that output videos will appear to be in slow motion, as they have twice as many frames, but the same playback rate.

 Setup: